christenF/getting_and_cleaning_data_project/README.md

 Activity labels were added as factors.

-Finally, a tidy data set was created, averaging als measurements.
+Finally, a tidy data set was created, averaging als measurements by subject and activity.

 ```r
 library(tidyr)